ruiborda/go-swagger-generator/doc_page/docs/put-endpoints.md

 ---
 sidebar_position: 8
-title: PUT Endpoints
+title: PUT Endpoints (v2)
 ---

-# Documenting PUT Endpoints
+# Documenting PUT Endpoints (v2)

-This guide shows how to document PUT endpoints with go-swagger-generator using practical examples.
+This guide shows how to document PUT endpoints with Go-Swagger-Generator v2 for OpenAPI 3.0.
+PUT requests are typically used to update an existing resource entirely or create it if it doesn't exist (though idempotency is key).

-## Basic PUT Endpoint
+## Basic PUT Endpoint (Full Resource Update)

-Here's a simple example of documenting a PUT endpoint that updates a resource:
+Here's an example of documenting a PUT endpoint that updates an existing resource.
+The request body usually contains the complete representation of the resource.

 ```go
 package main